What is Bitcoin's Hashrate and Why Should You Care?

 One of the most commonly discussed threats in a decentralized system, for instance, is the risk of a 51% attack.
 This term refers to malicious actor(s) manipulating a network by contributing the majority of its hashing power.
 This would then allow them to compromise the integrity of the network by double spending.
 When a decentralized network has a high hashrate, the absurdly expensive cost of the resources needed to hold a 51% stake through mining, and the impracticality of even obtaining control of the necessary physical components, prohibits any individual or group from taking control.

-While such attacks can happen to smaller and less stable altcoin networks, cryptocurrencies as gargantuan as Bitcoin and Ethereum consistently boast high hashrates.
+While such attacks can happen to smaller and less stable altcoin networks, cryptocurrencies as gargantuan as Bitcoin consistently boast high hashrates.
 However, there have been instances in the past where fears were raised over a single country accounting for a majority of Bitcoin’s hashrate.
-As recently as 2020, for instance, Coindesk reported that Chinese miners were contributing most of Bitcoin’s hashing power.
+In 2020, for instance, Coindesk reported that Chinese miners were contributing most of Bitcoin’s hashing power.
 China, despite its frequent crypto crackdowns, has historically served as a popular location for miners and mining farms due to the production of necessary components in Asia and access to cheap electricity.

 It is important to note that, even when they are consolidated in a single geographic region, miners have a diverse range of opinions and motivations.
 They would not be likely to all unite against their own self interests in order to attempt to hinder a cryptocurrency like Bitcoin.
 This further adds to the fact that high hashrates further lower the risk of a 51% attack and generally indicate that a decentralized network is healthy.